Devetak/ESRI.jl/docs/src/index.md

 # ESRI.jl

-`ESRI.jl` computes firm-level ESRI values on directed supply networks.
+`ESRI.jl` is a package for computing the Economic Systemic Risk Index for firms in an economy.

-Inputs are a square weight matrix `W`, one industry id per firm, and one Boolean essentiality flag per industry.
-This package keeps the paper's upstream/downstream ESRI structure, but it narrows the inputs to that simpler contract and treats `psi` as a capacity-cap vector in `[0,1]^N`.
+Inputs are a square weight matrix `W` representing the supply chain, one industry id per firm, and one Boolean essentiality flag per industry.

-`ESRIEconomy(W, info)` caches the operators and weights. `esri(econ; ...)` computes the default single-firm closures. `esri_shock(econ, psi; ...)` computes one explicit scenario.
+`ESRIEconomy(W, info)` caches the operators and weights for further reuse. `esri(econ; ...)` computes the default single-firm closures. `esri_shock(econ, psi; ...)` computes one explicit scenario.

 ## Installation